digitalnsw/nsw-design-system/src/components/card/content/_guidance.md

 **Content elements**

 Consider and choose content elements carefully.
-Test your cards with the minimal content and only add additional content where they give needed context to the user.
+Test your cards with minimal content and only add additional content where they give needed context to the user.
 Content types in cards include:

-* Headline - Provides snapshot of the content.
+* Headline - Provides a snapshot of the content.
 * Copy - Provides further details where the headline alone may not be sufficient.
 * Date - Indicates how old the content is when this information is important to the user.
 * Tags - Indicates the category of a topic or theme when a user needs to further group content.
-For example, departments, agencies or services.
+For example, departments, agencies, or services.

 **Images**

-Using images in cards allow for different content to stand out and provide additional context.
+Using images in cards allows for different content to stand out and provide additional context.
 It helps users visualise different pieces of information and quickly distinguish between content to find information easily.

 Test your visual elements carefully: